BenHarrison11/logistic_growth/README.md

 N(t) = K

-Therefore our estimate for K is 6.00e+10.
+Therefore my estimate for K is 6.00e+10.

 #### **Figure 4: Output from summary(model2)**